-The Taoist orientation of ‘Dudeism’ is more than justified, for the Dude’s whole way of life is a passive going-with-the-flow, though this passivity is carried to a comically slothful extreme.
+The Taoist orientation of ‘Dudeism’ is more than justified, for the Dude’s whole way of life is, like that tumbling tumbleweed, a passive going-with-the-flow, though this passivity is carried to a comically slothful extreme.
 As it says in the Tao Te Ching, “When nothing is done, nothing is left undone.”
 (Chapter 48) Now, note what the Stranger says of the Dude: “And even if he’s a lazy man – and the Dude was most certainly that.
 Quite possibly the laziest in Los Angeles County, which would place him high in the runnin’ for laziest worldwide.”

 Still, for all his faults, this White-Russian-drinking pothead represents a laid-back ideal many of the more high-strung characters would be wise to try to emulate.
 Indeed, between the grumpy curmudgeonliness of the big Lebowski (Huddleston), the moronic thuggery of the goons of Jackie Treehorn (Ben Gazzara), the loudmouth blustering of Jesus Quintana (Turturro) and Walter Sobchak (Goodman), and the buffoonish bullying of the German nihilists (Stormare, Flea, and Torsten Voges), the Dude finds it challenging to be his normal, easy-going self.

 Other parallels with Taoism are the themes of duality, dialectics, and the unity of opposites.
 First, we’ll deal with duality.
 Characters in the movie can often be paired, based on their comparable and contrasting qualities and traits.
 The most obvious pairing is that of the two Jeffrey Lebowskis, the millionaire in the wheelchair and the Dude.
 Yet apart from their shared name, the two men are opposites in almost every way.